 Singapore is in all of our top ten picks.
-My oldest, Noah considers Singapore to be a utopia because of the cleanliness and orderliness.
-Oddly enough, we were only in Singapore two days, making it one of the shortest stays we have done anywhere.
+My oldest, Noah considers Singapore to be a utopia because of its cleanliness and orderliness.
+Oddly enough, we were only in Singapore for two days, making it one of the shortest stays we have done anywhere.
 It only took one day for us to fall in love with this city.
 We recommend walking around Marina Bay where the architecture is insane and definitely visit some parts of the Marina Bay Gardens.
 I can assure you that your kids have never seen anything else like this!
-The kids favorite hotel here is the Fairmont Singapore.
+The kid’s favorite hotel here is the Fairmont Singapore.
 For more ideas on what to do and where to find the best milkshake see my article: Singapore Travel Guide.

 Cancun has so much going on, and don’t worry, it’s safe.
 We spent a week there and basically had a non-stop adventure!
 The entire area is set up well to accommodate any kind of family and literally any type of budget.
 Families will appreciate luxurious, all-inclusive resorts with kid’s clubs and teen clubs.
 While the kids are off doing their own thing parents can head to a spa or the bar.
 There isn’t a bad beach anywhere in the area, so plan to spend at least two full days beach bumming.
 While you are there, be sure to see Mayan Ruins, swim in a cenote, eat lots of Mexican food, and go ATVing.

 Thailand is absolutely incredible and I wasn’t surprised it landed in my kids top three places.
 You can basically go anywhere in Thailand and have an interesting experience.
 I recommend visiting at least these three places when you go: Phuket, Bangkok, and Chiang Mai.
 Although they each have some similarities they are completely different experiences.